MrCodeCX/Restic-Automation-Scripts/readme.md

 #### Restic Useful Scripts

-This repository is to share a few useful bash scripts to automate and simplify the restic processes.
+Restic is a useful tool to manage system backups.
+This repository contains some useful bash scripts for automating and simplifying restic processes.

 #### General Config